Disney to buy Fox film, TV businesses for $52 billion

 Under the terms of the all-stock deal, Disney acquires significant assets from Fox, including the studios that produced the blockbuster Marvel superhero pictures and the “Avatar” franchise, as well as hit TV shows such as “The Simpsons”.

-Fox shareholders will receive 0.2745 Disney shares for each share held.
-This translates to a value of $29.50 per share for the assets that Disney is buying, Reuters calculations based on Disney’s Wednesday market closing price show.
+Fox shareholders will receive 0.2745 companies shares for each share held.
+This translates to a value of $29.50 per share for the assets that company is buying, Reuters calculations based on Disney’s Wednesday market closing price show.

 Immediately prior to the acquisition, Fox will separate the Fox Broadcasting network and stations, Fox News Channel, Fox Business Network, FS1, FS2 and Big Ten Network into a newly listed company that will be spun off to its shareholders.